By Ryan Myers on Jun 15, 2017 9:27:58 AM

 Lead generation in the B2B space is full of gold mines, quick shots, grifters, fancy tools, and lots of carnage.
 Ok, maybe it’s more like open rates, click-through percentages, and conversions, but it can be overwhelming trying to make sense of it all.

 How do you start?
 What are some rules of the road?
-Here are a few ideas on how to navigate this shape-shifting landscape.
+Here are a few ideas on how to navigate this shape-shifting landscape of lead generation.

 Seeing the spectrum

-When it comes to marketing to new clients, the different approaches are innumerable.
+When it comes to marketing to new clients, the different approaches in lead generation are innumerable.
 But, in general, they fall on a spectrum between two extremes: the handcrafted letter and the automated email.

 The handcrafted letter: